krishRivera/Godofthunder.Desire-Bs-Server-1.4/README.md

 # Thanks

 **Special Thanks To all Of them**
 - Thanks to Blitz
-- Thanks To Pcmodder
+- Thanks to Thor࿐
 - Thanks To MrSmoothy
 - Thanks to Bombdash creators
 - Thanks To awesomeLogic
 - Thanks To SobyDamn
 - Thanks To MythB
-- Thanks To egg 🥚
 - ok